 - Sign up to a fraud protection service.
 Cifas is a 'not for profit' fraud prevention membership association.
 If you are at a heightened risk of fraud, you can request protective registration.
 An organisation that uses Cifas data will pay special attention when your details are used to apply for their products or services.
 The cost is £25 for two years.

-- Check the FCA register.
+- Check the Financial Services Register.
 If you get a suspicious call from someone claiming to be from a financial services company, you can verify whether they're legitimate on the Financial Conduct Authority (FCA) register and the FCA warning list.

 - Call a hotline.
 If you get a suspicious call, you can immediately hang up and contact Stop Scams UK - an emergency hotline that connects you directly to your bank if you dial 159.
-This is a pilot scheme with the following banks currently taking part - Barclays, Lloyds (including Halifax and Bank of Scotland), Natwest (including Royal Bank of Scotland and Ulster Bank), Santander and Sterling Bank.
+Established in March 2020, Stop Scams UK has 21 members across the banking, technology and telecoms sectors.

 - Report phishing.
 You can report phishing fraud to firstname.lastname@example.org and any other suspicious contact attempts even when actual fraud doesn’t occur.
 See GOV.UK for more information.

 What to do if you think you’ve been scammed